molangning/fire-av/README.md

 ## Status
 Fire-AV is now in its stable stage!
 Changes may still be added to `asn-list.json` and formatting may change overtime(but less frequently)

+## Similar projects

+[maxmind-geoip-db](https://github.com/molangning/maxmind-geoip-db/) is a mirror to the database maxmind provides for free.

 ## Contribution
 It is an arms race to discover AV provider IPs and I need help.
 If you find any ips that is not in the list please open an github issue so that I can add it.